top of page

 At Bridge to Integrated Living, we consider all facets of a client’s livelihood in formulating an all encompassing treatment plan for development and maintenance of a healthy psyche.

+ACCEPTING PATIENTS!
+Exciting news!
+Effective 2/17/2024, Bridge to Affective Wellness, PLLC, in network with Blue Cross Blue Shield Health Insurance.
 In 2022, Bridge to Affective Wellness, PLLC, was formed.
 Affect, as defined by Merriam-Webster, is "a set of observable manifestations of an experienced emotion.
-Mood Disorders may be complicated, treatment resistant, and require new or unconventional treatments to obtain a response.
 Treatment resistant depression or other mood disorders may not respond to just one medication.
 If you or a love one have taken two or more antidepressants or have adverse reactions to the medications causing discontinuation, without response, treatment resistant depression may be the case.
 For the past 50 years antidepressant medications have mainly focused on serotonin/norepinephrine brain systems; we have discovered use of ketamine for treatment resistant depression.
 We are treating patients with treatment resistant depression with Spravato, which obtained FDA indication for such in 2019.

 What Is Affective Wellness?